 Raising kids without support from another parent is not easy.
 Whether you feel guilty that you didn’t stay with your ex for your kids’ sake or about needing some ‘me time’ occasionally, try to acknowledge and process your feelings, or they’ll stop you fulfilling your true potential.
-Deal with solo parenting guilt in a positive, forward-looking way rather than getting stuck in the past, debating with your depressed inner voice.
+Deal with single parenting guilt in a positive, forward-looking way rather than getting stuck in the past, debating with your depressed inner voice.
 Guilt comes from a sense we’ve done something wrong (intentionally or otherwise), failed to fulfil an obligation or live up to a responsibility.
-If you’re a solo parent, identifying what’s at the root of that guilt will help you move forward.
+If you’re a single parent, identifying what’s at the root of that guilt will help you move forward.

 Consider whether the guilt is warranted.
 Is what you’re dealing with an issue you should legitimately feel guilty for?
 If not, let it go.
 If the guilt is legitimate, take steps to rectify this.
-If you messed up, apologise.
+If you messed up, apologize.
 Change your self-talk.
 Consider what you would say to your best friend if he or she were feeling this way.
 You’d probably respond with more compassion than you allow yourself.
 Write a letter to yourself as if you were talking to that friend.
-What words of encouragement would you share with another solo parent?
+What words of encouragement would you share with another single parent?

 Is your guilt helping your kids, or hurting them?
-The solo parenting guilt that paralyses you can get in the way of meeting your kids’ physical and emotional needs.
+The single parenting guilt that paralyses you can get in the way of meeting your kids’ physical and emotional needs.
 Look for tangible ways to forgive yourself.
 Whatever happened is in the past and whatever choices you made, you made them at that moment, based on information you had then, with the best intentions in mind.
 Be gentle on yourself as you heal, and you’ll move forward.

 To ensure your children grow up in a safe, secure environment where their abilities can thrive, speak directly with, rather than at, them.
 Use loving, consistent discipline defined by rules that remain the same day-to-day and apply to all – including yourself!
 This will help you raise your children without your authority being undermined now you’re the only adult in the house.
 Rewarding good deeds in your child rather than punishing the bad is a great way of instilling good behaviour.
 Set up rules to help your child know what is acceptable and what isn’t.
 If your child is continuously behaving badly, redirect his or her ways.

-Spend time with your kids
+2. Spend time with your kids

 Take the time out from everyday life and make your kids your number one priority whilst they grieve the loss of their old life.
 That way, your children will be more able to cope with the sudden absence of one parent and assume new roles and responsibilities in your new single parent family unit.
 Spending time together creates continuity, maintains self-confidence, and combats doubt, low self-esteem and inadequacy.
 Meeting other single parents and their children, be it for playdates or on single parent holidays, can combat that feeling of inadequacy and make your children realise that there are many other children living in one parent families.
 This will normalise their situation and do wonders for their self-esteem.

-Collaborate with your ex
+3. Collaborate with your ex

 To counteract this, try to work with your ex to develop a system that works for your children and makes movement between the two homes as smooth as possible.
 Avoiding the pitfalls of this transition requires strong interpersonal skills and two willing parents, but investing in learning those skills will help your family, young and old, thrive.
 Children in single parent families witness conflict mediation skills in action.
 They get to see their parents working hard, despite their differences, to collaborate and work together effectively.

-Empathize with your kids
+4. Empathize with your kids

 The kids are also forced to deal with their own disappointments early on, leaving them better equipped to deal with later life.
 Remember to respond to your kids’ disappointment with support, encouragement, and empathy.
 View the experiences as valuable growth opportunities which will eventually help them become more sensitive, empathetic and caring adults.
-You can’t always prevent children from feeling sad or disappointed, of course, but you can help them to express and cope with their emotions.
+You can’t always prevent children from feeling sad or disappointed, but you can help them to express and cope with their emotions.

-Take care of yourself
+5. Take care of yourself

 This doesn’t necessarily mean endlessly self-sacrificing; be self-respectful and remember to take care of yourself.
-If you don’t, you won’t have the energy or emotional capacity to solo parent and give your kids what they need.
+If you don’t, you won’t have the energy or emotional capacity to single parent and give your kids what they need.
 This means learning to ask for what you want and how to draw healthy boundaries.
 When you do this, you will feel better and gradually create a positive role model that will help your children learn how to take good care of themselves.

-Kids in solo parent families know they are the main priority in their parent’s life, but at the same time are not treated as though they are the centre of the known universe.
+Kids in single parent families know they are the main priority in their parent’s life, but at the same time are not treated as though they are the centre of the known universe.
 This helps them express their personal needs while factoring in and valuing those of others around them, friends and family alike.

-If you can navigate the challenges of solo parenting and turn the pitfalls into opportunities, then you will be able to create a happy family life with well-balanced kids.
-Many solo parents rely on the help of their ex, but even when there is no second parent to fall back on, and you assume the role of mum and dad, the experience can turn out to be a hugely positive one for you and your children.
+If you can navigate the challenges of single parenting and turn the pitfalls into opportunities, then you will be able to create a happy family life with well-balanced kids.
+Many single parents rely on the help of their ex, but even when there is no second parent to fall back on, and you assume the role of mum and dad, the experience can turn out to be a hugely positive one for you and your children.